wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 This interpretation is very much inline with my own.
 I felt very alone this past summer for a myriad of reasons; I found myself in a desert more than once.
 Reading this book inspired me to make the most out of every moment, to bathe in the summer sun before winter could take it away, to chase after many mates as a virile male, a ***Don Juan***.

 Fundamentally, the argumentation in *The Myth of Sisyphus* deals with the problem of suicide, the refutation of contemporary philosohpies, and laying out what it means to be an Absurd man and create Absurd art.

-> It happens that the stage sets collapse.
-Rising, streetcar four hours in the office or at the factory, meal, streetcar, four hours of work, meal, cleep, and Monday Tuesday Wednesday Thursday Freiday and Saturday according to the same rhythm - this path is easily followed most of the time.

 When faced with the realization that there is no inherent meaning to your existence and that everything you know will eventually be obliterated, it is natural to wonder "Why not just quit now?"